Open courts with public access to information are a right American’s often take for granted.

 Confidential settlements in product liability cases also pose a danger to public safety.
 A young boy strangled to death when his Playskool travel-lite crib collapsed in 1998.
 His parents later learned that three prior lawsuits involving the same product defect had been secretly settled.
 (The manufacturers offered this family a confidential settlement as well, but the boy’s parents successfully fought the secrecy request.)

 Recently, some product defendants have even required that the plaintiff’s counsel agree not to sue the company again.
 This too is a troublesome trend, and highlights the tension between a lawyer’s duty to his or her client and the public’s right to know.

 Motions to seal are another means by which large corporations seek to cloak product liability litigation in secrecy.
 Though difficult to obtain, motions to seal involving defective products are nonetheless granted by some courts.

 It’s crucial that people understand there is much that can be done to combat court secrecy.

 Plaintiffs’ lawyers should oppose protective orders that are overbroad or that prohibit sharing with other litigants.
-Plaintiffs in products cases are in the vulnerable position of having to develop a substantial portion of their evidence from the defendants.
-If a protective order must be agreed to, the best mechanism is a protective order that protects the alleged proprietary interests, but keeps the documents available to other litigants.
+Plaintiffs in product cases are in the vulnerable position of having to develop a substantial portion of their evidence from the defendants.
+If a protective order must be agreed to, the best mechanism is a protective order that protects the alleged proprietary interests but keeps the documents available to other litigants.
 Likewise, plaintiffs’ counsel should be wary of agreeing to confidential settlements involving dangerous products.

 In the end, lawyers, judges, and legislators should strive to prevent powerful product liability defendants from co-opting our system of open government as a tool with which to hide the truth from the public.
 Otherwise, we are all in unnecessary danger.